 The bobsled track is built on Trebevich Mountain and repeats all the bends of the mountain.
 The government has spent an enormous amount of money on this route – 10 million dollars.
 Sarajevo did not have its own team for this sport, so the athletes were selected from the other sports.
 After the Olympics, there were plans to build a school and continue to train athletes, but it did not happen.
-In the 1990s, war broke out on the territory of Bosnia and Herzegovina and the city of Sarajevo was under siege for almost four years.
+In the 1990s, war broke out on the territory of Bosnia and Herzegovina and the city of Sarajevo was under siege for almost four years (that is when they built the Tunnel of Hope).
 The bobsled track went to ruin as it was used for the war purposes as well.
 Mines were laid near the track by Serbian soldiers.

 After the war, the authorities tried to find money to restore the bobsleigh track, but failed.
 Although there have been work to get the mines out of the area, it is still not recommended to go wandering off the track into the forest.